 Borjomi Mineral Water, or as we call it - the Evian of the Soviet Union, was popular all over the USSR.
 Even today Borjomi can be found in former USSR countries.
 Here is one in Riga, Latvia

-one fifth of those rooms can be seen and many of those that are still standing are damaged.
+and many of those that are still standing are damaged.
 But still it is a very impressive site.

 As we mentioned in the previous blog entry this is the second time Ake visits Georgia.
 He was there a few weeks in the mid 1990-ies.
 Back then there were no guidebooks available on Georgia at that made it very difficult to travel around.
 He simple didn't know what there was to see in the country.
 One of the places he missed completely was Vardzia.
 But the funny thing is he did visit another much smaller cave monastery named Vanis-Kvabi which is located just two kilometres or so away from Vardzia.
 From Vanis-Kvabi it is even possible to see Vardzia if you look very carefully and know what to look for.

 After Vardzia we visited Vanis-Kvabi but before that we made a stop at a spa just outside the entrance to Vardzia.
 It was the tourist information in Borjomi that told us of the spa.
 The taxi driver had not visited Vardzia before so he had no idea of where this spa was.
-He stopped at a few places and asked for
+He stopped at a few places and asked for it and finally he stopped near a house

 South of Borjomi is a large cave monastery named Vardzia

-it and finally he stopped near a house that looked like the outhouse of Bates Motel
+that looked like the outhouse of Bates Motel

 .
 He disappeared for a few minutes and when he came back there was a woman with him.
 We followed the driver and the woman to the strange looking house and when she opened the door there was actually a pool in house.
 The pool was continuously fed with hot water from a natural well and the water was clean and nice.
 The tourist information in Borjomi obviously had no idea what this spa looked like.
 Because if they had they would never have told us about it.
 The house and everything in it was totally falling apart.
 The roof will probably cave in within a year of two.
 The original water supply system had been abandoned because it was too rusty to stay together.
 The old pipes were lying around the place and together with an old rusty water tank it all reminded us of something from a Mad Max movie.
 The surplus water from the pool was allowed to go on the floor where a simple trench had been dug to let the water out.

-In spite of the strange appearance of
+In spite of the strange appearance of this spa, which obvious is not normally visited by

 Vardzia was founded as a monastery more than 1,000 years ago.

-this spa, which obvious is not normally visited by tourists, the water was lovely and we had a great time taking a swim there.
+tourists, the water was lovely and we had a great time taking a swim there.
 That the house and everything in it was about to fall apart only made the swim more interesting.

 After the spa we went to the cave city Vanis-Kvabi further up the road.
 Ake and one of the Estonian friends went from the road up to that monastery and had a look where as Emma and the other of our friends stayed behind and waited.
 It was quite a climb up but at the top the reward was an interesting labyrinth of caves connected by ladders and staircases and a good view over the valley all the way to Vardzia.

 Just up the road from Vanis-Kvabi Ake recognised a cliff with a ruin on top of it that he remembered from his visit in Georgia 15 years ago.
 On the way back towards Borjomi we stopped there to take a photo.
 Later we leaned that the ruin on top of the cliff is a fortress named Tmogvi.
 The fortress is located so high up that it barely can be seen from the road.
-Tmogvi fortress
+Tmogvi fortress doesn't look like much.
+It is funny that it

 The monastery was housed in caves, most of them cut out of the rock with the use of only very simple tools

-doesn't look like much.
-It is funny that it could create a memory so strong that Ake could recognise it 15 years later.
+could create a memory so strong that Ake could recognise it 15 years later.

 On the way back towards Borjomi we stopped at a few places.
 One of them was Khertvisi fortress.
 Khertvisi fortress is together with Vardzia nominated for inclusion on the World Heritage List.
 Khertvisi fortress is, like most fortresses, located on the top of a hill.
 That was of course to make sure that the soldiers defending the castle could see the enemy coming at a distance and to make it difficult to attack.
 To fight an enemy that is above you is much harder than to fight one below you.
 But what we don't understand is why on earth an enemy would bother to attack the fortress.
 It must be much easier to go around the fortress.
 Then you can invade the country without fighting the soldiers.
 They are just defending their fortresses anyway.

 We just have to write a little about the taxi driver who drove us to Vardzia this day because he was a bit of a character.
 When we entered the taxi he insisted on playing western music on the radio.
-We
+We told him that it was OK to play any

 Today only about one fifth of Varzia still remains and many of the rooms are damaged.
 But still it is a very impressive site.

-told him that it was OK to play any music but he only wanted to play the records he had with pop and rock from the west.
+music but he only wanted to play the records he had with pop and rock from the west.
 He explained to us that he didn't play those songs so much for us as for himself.
 Rock music was his personal favourite and having us in the car gave him a good reason to play it.
 Of all the songs on the records there was one that he loved more than all the other put together.
 That was Europe's

 song the Final Countdown